sspeedy99/APS-2020/README.md

 * Eulerian path and circuit.
 * Hamiltonian path and circuit.
 * Graph Coloring - Bipartite check and 4 color theorem based problems.

+### Important DP concepts
+* Seletion problems, i.e, selecting one and leaving another.
+Ex - Choosing the Judge(Hackerearth), Boredom(Codeforces)
+* DP on strings - Usually we create 2D dp for such problems.